ankowals/saf/README.md

 	[INFO ] 2017-09-11 12:32:27.603 [main] Log - (HashMap)DoubleMapa = {third=3, first=1, second=2}
 	[INFO ] 2017-09-11 12:32:27.604 [main] Log - --- end ---

-Configuration files can include conent for other configuration files.
+Configuration files can include conent of other configuration files.
 To do so please use #include directive and provide reltive path to the other config file.
-Path shall be relative to project resources directory.
+Path shall be relative to project directory.
 An example is visible below.

-Content of file resources/features/Web/test1/test1.config is
+Content of file src/test/java/features/Web/test1/test1.config is

 	#include "features/Web/test4/test45.config"